stfc/PSyclone/doc/developer_guide/parsing.rst

 The GOcean API also uses PSyIR to capture kernel code and its associated metadata.
-As with algorithm code this is achieved by first reading the kernel file into generic PSyIR, then specialising the PSyIR (raising) to have GOcean-specific classes.
+As with algorithm code this is achieved by first reading the kernel file into generic PSyIR, then specialising the PSyIR (raising) to have GOcean-specific classes using the RaisePSyIR2GOceanKernelTrans transformation.
 At the moment these classes are limited to the kernel metadata and this implementation is not used by PSyclone, the original approach described below continues to be used.
 The specialised kernel metadata classes validate the